|||

 The remodel will transform the existing 7,700-square-foot building into a four-story, 10,000-square-foot arts center.
 Highlights include:

-Check Out The Renovation Plans:
+Check Out Our Renovation Plans:

 Our Vision This center will complement existing community resources, such as the Warren Miller Performing Arts Center and Big Sky School District’s facilities, offering new opportunities without overlapping existing services.
 It will be a vibrant space for everyone—artists, students, and residents alike—to engage, collaborate, and create.